The ReVe Festival 2022 – Birthday

-The ReVe Festival 2022 – Birthday is the sixth special extended play and fourteenth overall by South Korean girl group Red Velvet.
+The ReVe Festival 2022 – Birthday (occasionally referred just as Birthday) is the sixth special extended play and fourteenth overall by South Korean girl group Red Velvet.
 It was released by SM Entertainment on November 28, 2022, and contains five tracks, including the lead single "Birthday".
 The EP is the second installment of The ReVe Festival 2022, and the fifth overall of The ReVe Festival series.

 Background and release

 On October 28, 2022, SM Entertainment announced Red Velvet would be releasing a new album in November 2022.
 On November 7, it was announced the group will be releasing their sixth special extended play titled The ReVe Festival 2022 – Birthday, alongside the lead single "Birthday", on November 28.
 The EP was described as part of The ReVe Festival 2022 series which starts off with The ReVe Festival 2022 – Feel My Rhythm, released in March 2022, and is continuation of The ReVe Festival trilogy released in 2019.
 On November 14, the promotional schedule was released.
 In addition, it was also announced that the EP would contains a total of five tracks.
 A day later, the mood sampler teaser video was released.
 On November 27, the music video teaser for "Birthday" was released.
 The EP was released alongside the music video for "Birthday" on November 28.